Michale Graves: Other projects / guest vocals

 Along with the month-long writing and recording session of Punk Rock Is Dead, Graves also laid down vocal tracks for the band Summer's End's debut self-titled release.
 He wrote the lyrics and recorded the vocals for the song "Headwound".

-Graves wrote and sang on the album The All-Star Sessions, made by all the bands which reside on the Roadrunner record label, before his departure into the marines.
+Graves wrote and sang on the album The All-Star Sessions, made by all the bands which reside on the Roadrunner record label, before his departure into the Marines.
 His vocals can be found on the track he penned with Trivium's guitarist/singer Matt Heafy, "I Don't Wanna Be (a Superhero)".

 Graves appeared as a guest vocalist on the song "Zombie Romance" in Snow White's Poison Bite's album Snow White's Poison Bite: Featuring Dr. Gruesome and the Gruesome Gory Horror Show, released in April 2013.

 In October 2014, Graves and the Russian punk band Night of Samhain released a double-album on the Hydraulic Entertainment label.
 The first disc contains the entire album with English vocals, translated and sung by Graves.
 The second disc contains the original album by Night of Samhain, sung in Russian by the band's lead singer Michael Shaforostov.
 The concept for the two-CD album was created by Hydraulic Entertainment CEO Mark Allen Stuart and the project was nominated for an Independent Music Award – Album of the Year.
 In 2015, the second double-album Revenge of the Zombies was released, featuring acoustic renditions of songs from Zombies Unite.
 The first eight tracks are English versions performed by Graves, while the second eight are Russian versions performed by Night of Samhain.

 On August 28, 2015, Graves started another Kickstarter campaign for Nightmares, featuring a collection of classic horror stories read by himself.
 The project was successfully funded and released in late 2015.

 On August 27, 2016, Swedish punk band Zombiesuckers released their album From Ashes, including the single "Endless Sleep" featuring lead vocals by Graves.

+On April 23, 2021, American horror punk band The Sadists released the album Moonlight Murders, which included the song "Bride of the Monster" taken from studio sessions recorded a few years prior with Graves on guest vocals.